sogaiu/janet-pegdoc/README.md

 # =>
 @["catalog"]

 What value could work in the blank?
 ```

-Show doc and examples for a peg special.
+Show doc and usages for a peg special.

 ```
 $ pdoc any